Torino FC: Return to Europe

 On 6 June 2011, the club officially announced Gian Piero Ventura as the new manager ahead of the 2011–12 Serie B season, with Ventura signing a one-year contract.
 After a long campaign, Torino secured promotion to Serie A on 20 May 2012, after defeating Modena 2–0 in the penultimate round of the season.
 After achieving safety from relegation in the 2012–13 season, the 2013–14 season marked a sharp upturn for Torino, who finished seventh place, and qualified for the 2014–15 Europa League.
 The stars of the year were Alessio Cerci and Ciro Immobile; the latter finished as the top scorer in Serie A.

 The 2014–15 season saw Torino reach the round of 16 of the Europa League, where they were eliminated by Zenit Saint Petersburg.
 In the league, Torino finished ninth, and in spring, won their first derby in 20 years.
 The following year, Torino finished the 2015–16 season in twelfth place, after which Ventura, after five years in charge, left the club for the Italy national football team.
 He was replaced by Siniša Mihajlović, who finished the 2016–17 season in ninth place.
 He was replaced by Walter Mazzarri in January, who guided the club to another ninth-place finish at the end of the 2017–18 season.
 The following season Torino finished in seventh place and qualified for the Europa League after a five-year absence.
 Torino finished the season on 63 points, a club record since the introduction of the three points system in 1994.
 Torino, however, would fail to enter the group stages of the 2019–20 Europa League after being eliminated in the play-offs by Wolverhampton Wanderers.
 In the league, after a strong start to the season, Torino collapsed and only obtained a minimum achievement of safety from relegation.

 The following season was also negative, and marked by the alternation on the bench of managers Marco Giampaolo and Davide Nicola.
 Torino managed only to achieve safety from relegation on the penultimate round of the season with a 0–0 draw away against Lazio.
-The following season saw the arrival of Ivan Jurić on the bench, who guided the club to a tenth place finish.
+The following season saw the arrival of Ivan Jurić on the bench, who guided the club to a tenth-place finish.
+The following season saw Torino finish again in tenth-place, missing out on qualification to the UEFA Conference League by 3 points.
+In the following season, the team finished ninth-place in the standings, failing to qualify for the Conference League due to Fiorentina's defeat in the final of the Conference League.
+Ivan Jurić departed the club at the end of the season after 3 years and was replaced by Paolo Vanoli.